equalframework/equal-doc/docs/getting-started/installation.md

 $ docker-compose up -d
 ```

+!!! note "Using the Docker image"
+    Alternatively, you may create a docker-compose file or a Dockerfile of your own, and use the image from Docker.io.
+In this case, you can just use this pull command `docker pull cedricfrancoys/equal`.

-Remember to map the domain name with an IP address in your local hosts file:
+Remember to map the default domain name with an IP address in your local hosts file:

 * Windows :  `C:\Windows\System32\drivers\etc\hosts`
 * Linux : `/etc/hosts`